Predators suspend Radulov, Kostitsyn for Game 3

 "Every team that has success in the playoffs has to go through some adversity," Trotz said.
 "They haven't had to go through a whole lot of adversity yet, so this is a good test.
 When you go through adversity, it really reveals your character so we're going to find out what kind of character we do have."

 Kostitsyn is tied for the team lead this postseason with two goals, and he has scored in each of the losses in Phoenix.
 Nashville picked him up at the trade deadline from Montreal, reuniting him with his younger brother, Sergei.
 Radulov has a team-high seven playoff games and set a franchise record with an assist in four straight postseason games in the first series.

 Both men spoke with their teammates.
-Kostitsyn did not talk with reporters after practice in Nashville.
-Radulov did, and said he will support his teammates Wednesday night.
+Kostitsyn did not talk with reporters after practice in Nashville on Tuesday.
+Radulov did, and said he will support his teammates on Wednesday.
 He hinted the rule violation may have been curfew.

 "I didn't come back that late that they were saying, but like I said before, I don't want to talk about it," Radulov said.
 "They did what they had to.
 I am disappointed, and I understand what is my mistake."